MidiverseModular/MVM_OOAK_Project/README.md

 MVM024 VCF

-A portion of the proceeds for all sales of this series will be donated to One of A Kind pet rescue in Akron, Ohio.
+These modules are based on the schematics created by Cody Iott, Noise Reap.
+Original schematics can be found here: https://github.com/odeliy/schema-cave.
+Per the open source policy, a portion of the proceeds for all sales of this series will be donated to One of A Kind pet rescue in Akron, Ohio.

 Questions?
 Send us an email: midiversetv@gmail.com